 2025 World Games

-The next World Games will be held in Birmingham (Alabama), USA in 2022.
+The most recent World Games were held in Birmingham (Alabama), USA in 2022.

-AFI will lobby for the inclusion of Footy 9s as a demonstration sport in the 2025 World Games (venue to be announced).
+AFI will lobby for the inclusion of Footy 9s as a demonstration sport in the 2025 World Games, which will be held in Chengdu, China.